Least invasive, Most Effective Treatment Options

 After more than two decades of practicing reproductive health, it's our belief that it takes good science and common sense to maximize your chances of having a child.

-Roughly 60% of the time, male infertility is the primary reason why couples can’t have children.
+Roughly 60% of the time, male infertility is the primary reason why couples can’t have children14.
 Fertility, however, is a broad and complex subject.
 So diagnosing and treating its causes takes exceptional skill and, in many cases, specialized training.
-Few facilities have the technical expertise to treat infertility effectively, which is one of the things that sets apart Maze Men’s Sexual and Reproductive Health.
+Few facilities have the technical expertise to treat infertility effectively, which is one component that sets Maze Men’s Sexual and Reproductive Health apart from other providers.

-Dr. Michael Werner, Maze’s founder, is eminently well-qualified.
+Michael A. Werner, MD, Maze’s founder, is eminently well-qualified.
 A board-certified urologist and microsurgeon, Dr. Werner has written extensively and lectured widely on male infertility and sexual dysfunction.
 His knowledge of advanced techniques is unsurpassed.
-For example, he routinely performs variocelectomies, a highly successful way to reverse male infertility — that is also minimally invasive.
+For example, he routinely performs varicocelectomies, a highly successful way to reverse male infertility — that is also minimally invasive.

 Reproductive Health Issues